 Through its activities, the CETI champions learning and teaching within and beyond the University, encourages future scoping to ensure that our curriculum offers the flexibility, accessibility and interdisciplinarity that will enhance the lives and employment prospects of our students, facilitates learning communities that are inclusive to all, and engages students as critical co-creators of their higher education experience.

-The Centre is led by Tony Burke.
-He is joined by Dr Christina Delistathi, University Director of Westminster Foundation Pathways, Dr Jennifer Fraser, University Director of Student Partnership and Dr Jacqueline Lynch, Director of Academic Professional Development.
+The Centre is led by Dr Andy Pitchford.
+He is joined by Dr Christina Delistathi, University Director of Westminster Foundation Pathways, Dr Julio Giminez, Principal Lecturer in Academic English; Dr Tony Burke, Director of Curriculum Development; Dr Jennifer Fraser, University Director of Student Partnership and Dr Jacqueline Lynch, Director of Academic Professional Development.